The Empty Tomb/Resurrection Appearances

 Ask: What are some symbols of Easter? (allow a few answers: Easter eggs, butterflies, cross, flowers, etc.)

-Say: Today we’re going to learn how this scene is a symbol of Easter.
+Say: Today we’re going to learn how this scene is THE most important symbol in the Easter story.
 You’ll each get to make one of these creations.
 The Bible tells us that Jesus was buried in a tomb and the tomb was closed with a large stone.
 In Jesus’ time, when people died, their bodies were often buried in a cave called a tomb.
 A large, circular stone would cover the entrance to the tomb.
 The stone rolled in a channel carved in front of the cave, so the tomb could be opened and closed.

 Ask: Does anyone know what happened to that stone on the very first Easter morning? (it was rolled away) Was the stone rolled away so Jesus could get out? (no)